-Over the past twelve months pupils have entered competitions organised by Young Writers which saw them writing a Shakespeare style sonnet, a short story inspired by Grimm’s fairy tales, a lipogram poem and poems dedicated to mums to celebrate mother’s day.
-More than 100 pupils have had their work published so far with more results expected soon.
+Over the past couple of years pupils have entered competitions organised by Young Writers which saw them writing a Shakespeare style sonnet, a short story inspired by Grimm’s fairy tales, a lipogram poem and poems dedicated to mums to celebrate mother’s day.
+Well over 100 pupils have had their work published so far with more results expected soon.

 All of the anthologies containing pupils’ work are available to borrow from the library.

-One of our pupils was named as the Rotary Club’s Young Writer of the Year last year with another getting special mention as a runner up.
+One of our pupils was named as the Rotary Club’s Young Writer of the Year this year with another chosen as a runner up.

 Competition details can be found here: